-None of the risks linked to climate change leads to a relatively high-risk level for Colruyt Group's asset value.
-Floods appear to have the highest level of risk.
+None of the risks associated with climate change represents a relatively high risk level for Colruyt Group's equity value.
+Floods appear to represent the highest level of risk.
 The risk level for heat waves, cold waves and drought is insignificant.

-Comparing the evolution of a risk from the baseline (nowadays) versus the RCP8.5 scenario in 2050, we see that the impact of heat waves is drastically increasing (200x), cold waves are decreasing and drought remains insignificant.
-Riverline and coastal flood impact remains stable, while pluvial flood impact will be 2x higher by 2050, compared to the baseline.
-Typically, flooding behaves like an acute risk where in one year a much higher financial impact could occur, compared to other years.
-This could happen, for example, in such a once-in-a-hundred-year events where many assets could be flooded simultaneously in a specific area.
+When we compare the evolution of a risk between the base scenario (now) and the RCP8.5 scenario in 2050, we see that the impact of heat waves increases dramatically (200x), that of cold waves decreases, and that of drought remains insignificant.
+The impact of riverine and coastal flooding remains stable, but the impact of pluvial flooding will be two times greater by 2050.
+Floods typically behave as an acute risk that can involve a much greater financial impact in one year than in other years.
+This can for instance be the case for an event that occurs once every hundred years and involves the simultaneous flooding of a high number of assets in a specific area.